The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Resolution range: 256×154 to 4096×2304.

-• Recommended video quality in Clipchamp: 1080p HD.
+• Recommended video quality in Clipchamp: 1080p HD video resolution.

 2. LinkedIn video ads